Crucial-Diff: A Unified Diffusion Model for Crucial Image and Annotation Synthesis in Data-scarce Scenarios: Experiment

 \subsubsection{Effect of Different Components}

-To assess the contributions of each module in Crucial-Diff, we compare three variants: 1) SAFE Only, which uses only the SAFE module to generate easy samples; 2) WASM Only, which relies solely on the WASM module; and 3) SAFE + WASM (Ours), combining both modules to generate crucial samples.
+To assess the contributions of each module in Crucial-Diff, we compare three variants: 1) SAFE Only, which uses only the SAFE module for generating samples; 2) WASM Only, which relies exclusively on the WASM module without initialization from the SAFE module; and 3) SAFE + WASM (Ours), combining both modules to generate crucial samples.
 Table \ref{tab:component} demonstrates the impact of image training on downstream tasks generated under different settings.
 Only with SAFE module, AP drops by 5.80\% and F1-MAX by 4.62\%, which means that using only simple data does not allow the downstream model to detect the target better.
 Only with SRAM module reduces AP by 5.06\% and F1-MAX by 1.49\%, as it fails to generate target images, forcing the downstream model to learn from non-target samples and misidentify non-target regions.
 In contrast, our method achieves the highest AP and F1-MAX, demonstrating the necessity of each module.